RaffelRavionaldo/Time-Series-forecasting-for-the-number-of-taxi-passengers-in-manhattan/README.md

 # How to Run the code :
 1. Download the code (Contact me if you want the token to download via linkedin)
-2. Install the requirement with this syntas : pip install -r requirement.txt
+2. Install the requirement with this synta : pip install -r requirement.txt
 3. Run the ipynb file in jupyter notebook

 # Analyze